How Much Your Oven Costs to Run [Free Calculator!]

 How I’ve Estimated Oven Running Costs

-If you’re someone who loves to dig into the numbers as much as I do, you might be curious about how I created the calculator to estimate your oven’s running costs.
+If you love digging into the numbers as much as I do, you’re probably curious about how I created the calculator above to estimate your oven’s running costs.

 I took into account the electricity cost in your area, the power rating of your oven, and the hours your oven is used per day.

 First, I multiplied the electricity cost by the power rating of your oven and then multiplied the result by the number of hours your oven is used per day.
-With this calculation, we can then estimate the monthly cost.
+With this calculation, I then estimated the monthly cost.

-Don’t forget that the actual cost of running your oven will vary depending on the size and wattage, frequency of use, and electricity cost in your area.
-So, if you’re a passionate baker, it’s worth noting that your oven’s running costs may be higher than someone who doesn’t use their oven as frequently.
+Don’t forget that the actual cost of running your oven will vary depending on factors such as the size and wattage, the frequency of use, and the electricity cost in your area.
+So, if you love baking, it’s worth noting that your oven’s running costs can be higher than someone who doesn’t use their oven as frequently.

 How to Lower Your Oven Running Costs

-Keeping your oven well-maintained not only saves you money on energy costs, but also makes it last for many years to come.
+Keeping your oven well-maintained not only saves you money on running costs but also makes it last for many years to come.

 Make sure to check out our complete oven maintenance & care guide to keep your appliance running efficiently!